abalali794/orthopedics-hospital-outpatient-budget-model/README.md

 The break-even module reframes the budget as a risk position by separating variable costs from fixed costs.
 With total variable costs around $42.0M and fixed costs around $10.7M, the service line’s contribution margin ratio is roughly 22.8%.
 The implied break-even net revenue is ~$46.8M versus the FY2026 plan of $54.4M, which provides cushion, but not immunity.

 This matters because orthopedics is highly sensitive to yield and supply cost inflation.
 A relatively small deterioration in reimbursement realization (net-to-gross) or a continued supply increase can erase operating income quickly.
-For that reason, break-even is not just a finance output—it is a practical way to decide what risks need active monitoring during the year.

 ![Break-Even Analysis](05_break_even.png)